sourcefrog/mutants-remote/README.md

-# Run cargo-mutants on AWS Batch
+# mutants-remote: Run cargo-mutants in the cloud

-An experimental tool to launch cargo-mutants into AWS Batch jobs.
+An experimental tool to launch [cargo-mutants](https://github.com/sourcefrog/cargo-mutants) into AWS Batch jobs.

-To see any output you must set `RUST_LOG=info` before running the script.
+(There's room to later expand this to other remote environments such as other public clouds or k8s.)

+⚠️ This is probably not usable by anyone else yet.

 ## Setup

-Before running the script:
- - Create an accounts, setup base resources
- - `aws sso login`
- - `aws configure`, set the profile for the account
- - `./mutants-batch.sh`

-## One-time setup

-* Create an account with a bucket, batch queue, compute environment, and roles
+Before running the tool you must manually create an AWS account with a bucket, batch queue, compute environment, and roles.

-## Making images

-(I could do this once on GitHub, no need for users to do it unless they want to change the image.)

-(This can also run on GitHub except it's very slow for Arm builds.)

-- Make an ECR repository
-- Make a CodeBuild project

-## TODO
+## Security

-- [ ] Docs/scripts/terraform to configure the static resources
-- [ ] Build a Docker image instead of installing things at runtime?
+The AWS account used should contain no other resources and be accessible to only a single user.
+Assume that any write access to the account allows arbitrary code execution within it.
+As always, be careful not to commit or otherwise leak any credentials.